-- Tax-exempt interest (line 2a of Form 1040 or 1040-SR). - Dividend income (line 3b of Form 1040 or 1040-SR). - Capital gain net income (line 7 of Form 1040 or 1040-SR, if more than zero).
+• Capital gain net income (line 7 of Form 1040 or 1040-SR, if more than zero).

 For more information about investment income, see Pub.
-596, Earned Income Credit.
+596.

 Earned income.
 Under Rule 7, you must have earned income to claim the EIC.
 Under Rule 15, you can't claim the EIC unless your earned income is less than the applicable limit shown in Table 5-1, Part D. Earned income includes all of the following types of income.